Wadakkanchery railway station

 Wadakkanchery railway station (station code: WKI) is an NSG–5 category Indian railway station in Thiruvananthapuram railway division of Southern Railway zone.
 It falls between Mulankunnathukavu railway station and Mullurkara railway station in the busy Shoranur–Cochin Harbour section in Thrissur district.
-Wadakkancherry railway station is operated by the Chennai-headquartered Southern Railways of the Indian Railways.
+Wadakkanchery railway station is operated by the Chennai-headquartered Southern Railways of the Indian Railways.
 All passenger trains and some express trains stop here.